 - Attend an information session.

 Information sessions are held every Weds. from 3:30 – 4:30 p.m. and the second Tues. of each month from 6 – 7 p.m. to review program information and answer questions.
 Register to attend an upcoming session.

 The advisor will review curriculum, course objectives, class schedules, career options, placement rates, student expectations, appropriateness of the adult learner to participate in the program, etc.

 - Take an academic assessment.

-Appointments to take the TABE (Test of Adult Basic Education) can be scheduled online.
+Appointments to take the CWD Entrance Assessment can be scheduled online.
 All students must provide proof of a high school diploma, high school equivalency or college degree.